MicrosoftDocs/azure-stack-docs/AKS-Hybrid/concepts-security-access-and-identity-options.md

 ## RoleBindings and ClusterRoleBindings

 Once you've defined roles to grant permissions to resources, you assign those Kubernetes RBAC permissions with a *RoleBinding*.
 If your AKS Arc cluster [integrates with Microsoft Entra ID](Microsoft Entra integration), RoleBindings grant permissions to Microsoft Entra users to perform actions within the cluster.
-See How-to use [Control access to cluster resources using Kubernetes role-based access control and Microsoft Entra identities]
+See [How-to use Kubernetes role-based access control and Microsoft Entra ID](kubernetes-rbac-azure-ad.md)

-**TODO: replace with AKS Arc HOW-TO K8s RBAC doc**

 ### RoleBindings